8 Types of Herons in Wisconsin

 Adult males have darker reddish feathers from neck to breast, which helps them differentiate from females.

-Least bitterns prefer shallow wetlands like marshes and swamps but also utilize other kinds of environments like streams, lakeshores, ditches, and cattail marshes for nesting and foraging activities.
+Least bitterns prefer shallow wetlands like marshes and swamps but also utilize other environments, such as streams, lakeshores, ditches, and cattail marshes, for nesting and foraging activities.

-These usually contain lots of water plants where they can hunt tiny fishes, invertebrates, amphibians, or reptiles.
+These usually contain many water plants where they can hunt tiny fish, invertebrates, amphibians, or reptiles.

-These types of herons in Wisconsin are migratory species though some may be year-round residents depending upon their location.
+These types of herons in Wisconsin are migratory species, though some may be year-round residents, depending on their location.

 They winter southwards along the Gulf Coast in Mexico or even further south into South America while returning north to Wisconsin; during springtime, temperatures start warming up again.